A Close Examination of the Multipath Propagation Stochastic Model for Communications over Power Lines: Statistical Analysis of the MPM Parameters

 \subsection{Statistical Characterization}

-This subsection estimates the chief moments and the \ac{PDF} of the \ac{MPM} parameters, computed for the overall set of measured channels, that have been obtained using the fitting procedure presented in Section \ref{sec:prop}.
+This subsection estimates the main moments and the \ac{PDF} of the \ac{MPM} parameters, computed for the overall set of measured channels, that have been obtained using the fitting procedure presented in Section \ref{sec:proc}.
 For each empirical (estimated) \ac{PDF}, the probability distribution that gives the best fit is given.
-To this end, the most common distribution functions are considered: beta, Birnbaum-Saunders, exponential, gamma, \ac{GEV}, Gumbel, inverse Gaussian, logistic, log-logistic, log-normal, Nakagami, normal, Poisson, Rayleigh, Rician, $t$ location-scale and Weibull.
-The parameters of each distribution that yield the best fit to the set of \ac{MPM} parameters are obtained by means of the \ac{ML} estimation assuming independent samples \cite{Bickel2015}.
+To this end, the most common distribution functions are considered: beta, Birnbaum-Saunders, exponential, gamma, \ac{GEV}, Gumbel, inverse Gaussian, logistic, log-logistic, lognormal, Nakagami, normal, Poisson, Rayleigh, Rician, $t$ location-scale and Weibull.
+For each distribution, the parameters that yield the best fit to the set of \ac{MPM} parameters are obtained by means of the \ac{ML} estimation assuming independent samples \cite{Bickel2015}.
 Afterwards, the Anderson-Darling goodness-of-fit test is applied and the distribution yielding the highest $p$-value is selected.
 When the test gives the same $p$-value for all distributions or the null hypothesis is rejected for all of them, the one with the highest value of the likelihood function is selected.
 For some parameters, more elaborate models consisting of mixture distributions have been considered.

 The mean and standard deviation of the \ac{MPM} parameters are given in Table \ref{table:m&s}.
 The fitting statistical distributions with their corresponding parameter values are summarized in Table \ref{table:param}.
 These reported results allow future replicability of this study and simplify the development of improved statistical models.